OpenDiS/OpenDiS/doc/tutorials/strain_hardening/strain_hardening_on_cpu.md

 #### Initial Condition

-The initial dislocation configuration for this simulation is read from a data file ```180chains_16.10e.data``` (in ParaDiS data format) by the following Python commands.
+The initial dislocation configuration for this simulation is read from a data file ```180chains_16.10e.data``` (in ParaDiS data format) by the following Python commands
 ```bash
 G = ExaDisNet()
 G.read_paradis('180chains_16.10e.data')